What topics does the training cover?

 Is this training mandatory?

-The training is mandatory and must be completed by October 31, 2020: A registration hold may be placed on your account if you fail to complete the training.
+Yes, both the student and employee training is mandatory.
+Students must be completed by October 31, 2020: A registration hold may be placed on your account if you fail to complete the training.
+Employee training must be completed by December 11, 2020 and is required for employment at UMBC.

 Does the training include a trigger warning?